Strobesstrobes

 Should I tell my security team about the pentest?

-Usually yes, so legitimate testing isn't treated as a real incident.
-The exception is when testing your detection and response is an explicit goal, in which case you keep the blue team blind and only inform a small group.
+Usually yes, so legitimate testing is not treated as a real incident.
+The exception is when testing your detection and response is an explicit goal, in which case you keep the blue team blind and only inform a small control group.

 Do I need a separate test environment?